Whitesnake (album): Release and promotion

+Commercial performance

-Titled Whitesnake in the US and Canada, the album was released on 23 March 1987.
-After entering the Billboard 200 chart at 72 on 18 April, it reached Top 10 on 9 May, and Top 5 on 30 May.
+1987 debuted at number 72 on the Billboard 200 chart on 18 April, reaching at the Top 10 on 9 May, and Top 5 on 30 May.
+"The album's exploding everywhere—it's unbelievable what's going on," Geffen Records senior executive Al Coury said, citing "Still of the Night" getting an "overwhelming response" over the success on airplay, contributing to the album's huge jump in the Billboard charts.
 Having peaked at number 2, the album hovered at or near its peak position over the course of seven months from 13 June 1987 to 23 January 1988, spending in total more weeks inside the top five than any other album in 1987 and charting for 76 weeks in total.
-It was barred from the top spot for 10 non-consecutive weeks by three different albums, including U2's The Joshua Tree, Whitney Houston's Whitney, and mostly Michael Jackson's Bad.
-According to Coverdale, the album was selling record-high for Warner Bros. "between 10 AM and noon, which was like 390,000" copies, the radio pushed it further to 800,000 copies, but the difference was MTV.
+It was barred from the top spot, for 10 non-consecutive weeks by three different albums, including U2's The Joshua Tree, Whitney Houston's Whitney, and mostly Michael Jackson's Bad.
+It however peaked number one in the Cash Box albums chart for three consecutive weeks, becoming the group's only album to peak at that position.
+According to Coverdale, the album was selling at a record-high for Warner Bros. "...between 10 AM and noon, which was like 390,000" copies.
+The radio pushed it further to 800,000 copies, but the major factor was its exposure on MTV.
 It sold four million copies in all and as such was certified four-times Platinum by Recording Industry Association of America (RIAA) on 2 December 1987, and five-times Platinum on 7 January 1988.
-The last RIAA certification was eight-times Platinum on 10 February 1995.
+By October 1989, the album had sold nine million copies worldwide and six million copies alone in the United States (before being certified for six million on 24 July 1992).
+The last RIAA certification was eight-times Platinum on 10 February 1995, for sales of over 8,000,000.
+Since its release, 1987 has sold 10 million in the US alone.
 Reported total sales worldwide between 1990 and 2017 were more than 10-15 million.
+By 2025, the album has sold 25 million copies worldwide.